davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Worked at Davis-Kidd Booksellers.

-Rode the bus almost daily with a mad who was covered with what appeared to be warts.
+Rode the bus almost daily with a man who was covered with what appeared to be warts.

 Read Cormac McCarthy on the bus, but not sure what book.
+(I think it was Blood Meridian.)

-Got embarassed by Pat Price for singing I'm In The Mood For Love.
+Got embarassed by Pat Price for singing "I'm In The Mood For Love".

 Accidentally commented on a co-worker's eczema.

-Refused to sell porn to underage girls.
+Refused to sell Playboy to underage girls.

 Worked with a descendent of Goethe.